 You would expect a small place like Donghe to have very little options for eating.
 Nope!
-The area is packed with very good restaurants and great little cafes.
+The area has quite a few good restaurants and very interesting little cafes.
 Here are my favorite places to eat and drink:

 Low Pressure Surfer’s Kitchen